Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Phase shifts and a generalised spider theorem

-The expression $\alpha \odot \alpha_*$ denotes `convolution' of $\alpha$ with itself; since the point $\epsilon^\dag$ represents the uniform distribution over the basis defining $\delta$, this definition indeed captures the usual understanding of what it means for a vector to be unbiased with respect to a basis.
+\begin{lemma} If an unbiased point $\alpha$ is normalised, i.e.~$\alpha^\dagger\circ\alpha=1_I$, then the scalar $s$ in the above definition is equal to $D=\dim{A}$.
+Hence, if on the other hand $|\alpha|^2:=\alpha^\dagger\circ\alpha=D$ then this scalar is $1_\II$. \end{lemma} \begin{proof} We have: \bc \inlinegraphic{3.8em}{Unbiassed_newdef_proof} \ec where we relied on Proposition~\ref{col:inner-prod}. \end{proof} The expression $\alpha \odot \alpha_*$ denotes `convolution' of $\alpha$ with itself; since the point $\epsilon^\dag$ represents the uniform distribution over the basis defining $\delta$, this definition indeed captures the usual understanding of what it means for a vector to be unbiased with respect to a basis.
 The following shows that this is exactly correct.